-InvestOhio is a new tool to infuse much needed capital into Ohio's small businesses, helping them create jobs.
+InvestOhio is a new tool to provide much needed capital into Ohio's small businesses, helping them create jobs.
 The nearly 900,000 small businesses in Ohio are one of the backbones of the state's economy.
 InvestOhio encourages investors to actively support these small businesses, sparking growth and improving Ohio's competitive position.
-The program, administered by the Ohio Development Services Agency in collaboration with the Ohio Department of Taxation, is expected to generate at least $1 billion in new private investment in Ohio small businesses by 2013.
+The program, administered by the Ohio Development Services Agency in collaboration with the Ohio Department of Taxation, generated nearly $700 million dollars of investment in the state in the previous biennium and is expected to continue to generate investment to the state moving forward.

 How it Works

-InvestOhio provides a non-refundable personal income tax credit to investors that infuse new equity (cash) into Ohio small businesses to acquire an ownership interest in the company.
+InvestOhio provides a non-refundable personal income tax credit to investors that provide new equity (cash) into Ohio small businesses to acquire an ownership interest in the company.
 The small business is required to reinvest that infusion of cash into one of five categories of allowable expenses within six months of its receipt.
-The investor must retain his or her ownership interest for a two year holding period before the tax credit may be claimed.
-The small business must similarly retain the property that it purchased from the cash infusion for the entire two year holding period.
+The investor must retain his or her ownership interest for a five year holding period before the tax credit may be claimed.
+The small business must similarly retain the property that it purchased from the cash infusion for the entire five year holding period.

 In order to be awarded a small business investment certificate (an InvestOhio tax credit) there are several steps to follow.
 While more detailed information can be found below in our tutorials and FAQ, the process requires the following steps: